ludus-leonis/FreeBeeGee/docs/datamodel.md

 : The rotation of the piece.
 Can be `0`, `60`, `90`, `120`, `180`, `240`, `270`  or `300`.
 Defaults to `0`.

 `side`
-: The side of the piece currently shown, usually one of the asset's media files.
+: The side of the piece currently shown, usually one of its *Asset* media files.
 Defaults to `0`.

 `n`
 : The number of the piece.
 This is a small digit displayed on the piece to distinguish multiple pieces with the same artwork (e.g. different Goblins).
 Can be `0`..`15`.
 Defaults to `0` = none.